 The only United Airlines credit card with a $0 annual fee is the United Gateway℠ Credit Card.
-You’ll get a 20,000 miles bonus when you spend $1,000 in the first 3 months, and 1 - 2 miles per $1, depending on the type of purchase.
+You’ll get 15,000 miles after spending $1,000 in the first 3 months, plus an additional 15,000 miles after spending $3,000 total in the first 6 months, and 1 - 2 miles per $1, depending on the type of purchase.

 A credit card with no annual fee can save you anywhere from $25 to more than $550 a year over cards that charge annual fees.
 An annual fee will appear on your statement, usually on the statement following your card anniversary date.
 The fee is entered on your statement as a charge, just like a purchase.
 It will also reduce your credit limit by the amount of the fee.
 Annual fees do not earn reward points or miles.